 Comment 11: Furthermore, it is not clear how the faulty versions of the subject applications used in the experiments were chosen.
 For example, only one faulty version marked as #55905 seems to have been chosen for Tomcat (Table 6).
 Why and how?

 Response: The faulty version of each software is selected through searching the bug-tracker, with key-words: configurations and options.
-We just selected the version with faults which are option-related, because they can be easily modeled into combinatorial testing scenario.
+We just selected the version with faults that are option-related, because they can be easily modeled into combinatorial testing scenario.

 Comment 12: